 The vast majority of the documents used in European countries are descendants of the three American wild species crosses Vitis berlandieri x Vitis riparia, Vitis riparia x Vitis rupestris and Vitis berlandieri x Vitis rupestris.
 Decisive factors contributed to the pioneering research of the US botanist Thomas Volney Munson (1843-1913) at.
 A 1989 certified substrate with complete phylloxera resistance was provided by Dr. med.
 Helmut Becker (1927-1990) from a cross Vitis riparia x Vitis cinerea created.
 He named her after the German oenologist dr. Carl Börner (1880-1953).
 Not every rootstock is for the different ones soil types, Site conditions, varieties and growth requirements are equally suitable.

 As well as Quality wine-grape varieties underlaid vines are also approved or classified by the provincial authorities (this can also be different for the wine-growing region).
-Some (latent) vine diseases (see also under Vine enemies ) can be widely propagated in grafting and cuttings propagation using, for example, plant material (root or scion) infected with virus or bacteria.
+Some (latent) vine diseases (see also under Vine enemies ) can be extensively propagated in grafting and cuttings propagation, for example when plant material infected with viruses or bacteria (underlay or grape) is used.
 The effects are often only visible on older sticks.
 Therefore, the use of the most healthy, virus-free planting material in the EU is required by law.
 In this regard, proof must be provided by a standardized procedure (see Certification of vines ).

 110 R (Judge 110) - V. berlandieri x V. rupestris: bred by Franz Richter in 1889.
 Very vigorous, delays in warm climates positive the maturity and the vegetation conclusion.
 High phylloxera resistance, low Nematode resistance, Moderate lime compatibility, medium tolerance to drought stress, It is often used in regions with a Mediterranean climate and on dehydrated slopes where strong growth is slowed down by a lack of water.
 Promotes strong foliage development.

 1103 Paulsen (Paulsen 1103) - V. berlandieri Résséguier N 2 x V. rupestris du Lot: By Frederico Paulsen Bred in Sicily in 1896.
 Especially in the Mediterranean (Algeria, Greece, southern France, Spain, Tunisia, southern Italy) spread.
 Good tolerance to dryness, very good rooting, high phylloxera resistance, moderate Nematode resistance, Especially suitable for deep, humid, clayey limestone soils.